 - 35. Do you think that the project (UNCTAD's assistance) contributed or will contribute to an increase in national exports of the selected sustainable products? - 36.
 Can you provide any evidence of this contribution? - 37.
-Do you think that the project (UNCTAD's assistance) has contributed or will contribute to an increase in community employment levels in the locations where the selected sustainable products are produced?
+Do you think that the project (UNCTAD's assistance) has contributed or will contribute to an increase in community employment levels in the locations where the selected sustainable products are produced? - 38.
+Can you provide any evidence of this contribution?

-products are produced?
-38. Can you provide any evidence of this contribution?
-39. Do you think that the project (UNCTAD's assistance) contributed or will contribute to raise awareness about productive and export opportunities of sustainable products?
-40. If you think that the project contributed to raise awareness about productive and export opportunities of sustainable products, could you please identify how?
-41. In your opinion, should the activities be replicated? (e.g. apply the methodology in other locations, further develop the methodology, etc.) 42.
+- 39. Do you think that the project (UNCTAD's assistance) contributed or will contribute to raise awareness about productive and export opportunities of sustainable products? - 40.
+If you think that the project contributed to raise awareness about productive and export opportunities of sustainable products, could you please identify how? - 41.
+In your opinion, should the activities be replicated? (e.g. apply the methodology in other locations, further develop the methodology, etc.) - 42.
 If you think that the activities should be replicated, could you please identify how?
-42 Diagon indicate what if any you consider the particular added value of the project and its